-Creighton University’s Division of Student Life seeks to empower and “accompany” students in their journey to persist toward graduation.
+Creighton University’s Student Life team seeks to empower and “accompany” students in their journey to persist toward graduation.
 At times, students take a short-term break (generally less than 1 week) during the semester to recover from a mental health issue or episode.
 This often involves the student seeking hospitalization or other medical care.

 During these short-term breaks, the University asks a student to seek mental health treatment and requires a student to have an assessment prior to re-entry to campus life and classes.
-This assessment is performed by the Director of Creighton University’s Student Counseling Services or his/her designee.
+This assessment is performed by the Senior Director of Creighton University’s Student Counseling Services or his/her designee.
 The following instructions provide students with the steps needed to re-enter Creighton University after a short-term break for mental health.

 Please read through the steps below or download a PDF copy of the steps:

 Step 1: Ask Provider(s) for a Recommendation & Grant a Full Release